 - HCPs who supply or administer medicines under a PGD can only do so if they belong to one of the approved classes of HCP designated in writing by or on behalf of the authorising person (Human Medicines Regulations 2012) and identified as named individuals.
 It follows that delegation to another person of all or part of the process stipulated in a PGD (in effect, deputising for another HCP to carry out part of the practice), from the assessment of the patient through to the act of supply or administration, is not allowed. - In the police custody setting, it is commonplace for prescribed medication to be left with the custody officer for administration to the patient, even though not authorised under PACE Code C where this legislation applies.
 As delegation of administration of a medicine is not allowed under PGD, these explanatory notes give guidance on the particular circumstances in which the custody officer could legally look after supplied medication on behalf of the patient. - If the medicine supplied under the PGD is a take-away pack for a non-parenteral (non-injectable) medicine, it is within the law for another person to administer this medicine as necessary. - As supply has already been made according to the PGD, this is not delegation.
 The person administering the medicine should have consent from the patient (in the police custodial setting, the detained person) or have legal responsibility for the patient (such as the parent or legal guardian of a child).
 However, PACE Code C does not explicitly permit custody staff to administer medication to patients, just to supervise its self-administration.
-In regions where PACE does not apply and custody staff are required to administer medication, they should only do so where it is explicitly included in their job description and they have received appropriate training. - To ensure that the HCP is working within the law in the police custody setting, the following information should also be noted: - As delegation is not permitted under a PGD, the HCP must ensure there is none. - The patient must give consent for supply to be left with the custody officer and the patient will request the medicine for self-administration at a later time.
-Consent to this by the patient should be recorded in contemporaneous notes to prevent later challenge to any arrangement made.
+In jurisdictions where PACE does not apply and custody staff are required to administer medication, they should only do so where it is explicitly included in their job description and they have received appropriate training.